Weston, Clark County, Wisconsin: Geography

-According to the United States Census Bureau, the town has a total area of 36.3 square miles (94.0 km^{2}), of which, 36.1 square miles (93.6 km^{2}) of it is land and 0.1 square miles (0.3 km^{2}) of it (0.36%) is water.
+According to the United States Census Bureau, the town has a total area of 36.3 square miles (94.0 km^{2}), of which 36.1 square miles (93.6 km^{2}) is land and 0.1 square mile (0.3 km^{2}) (0.36%) is water.

 History

-The six mile square that would become Weston was first surveyed in June 1847 by a crew working for the U.S. government.
-Then in October of the same year another crew marked all the section corners in the township, walking through the woods and swamps, measuring with chain and compass.
+The outline of the six mile square that would become Weston was first surveyed in June 1847 by a crew working for the U.S. government.
+Then in October of the same year the same crew marked all the section corners in the township, walking through the woods and swamps, measuring with chain and compass.
 This survey produced a map which shows some sort of road already arcing roughly along the course of future highway 73 on the high ground east of the Black River, an "Indian Camp" on the east bank of the Black in sections 21 or 22, and a cabin on the west bank in section 4.
 When done, the deputy surveyor filed this general description:

 This Township is well Situated for agricultural purposes(?) the Central and South Western parts are gently rolling and heavily timbered with Sugar Lind White and Black Oak timber. the SE part has an extensive body of White Pine timber on it of the best quality for this country the NW part is low & wet but good timber.
 Perry's Creek which runs through the Eastern part of this township has a Saw Mill on the NE 1/4 Section 35 and many(?) more might be built on this and Black river There is a mill site(?) almost any where on Black river Current rapid & rock bottom all along Some Strong rapids(?)

 An 1873 map of Clark County showed a "highway" reaching up from Neillsville through Weston to Greenwood and beyond.
 Though that road somewhat followed the course of modern Highway 73, it was a dirt wagon road.
 Another wagon road ran east from 73 along what is now County H for a mile, then wandered south, crossing Cawley Creek.
 The Town of Weston at that time extended much farther to the west than today, but the map shows no development west of the Black River.